 Betty Muffler is a highly respected Pitjantjatjara Yankunyjatjara artist and a revered ngangkari, a traditional Anangu healer.
 Embracing a subtle monochromatic palette, Muffler creates sublime and sophisticated paintings evoking landscapes that reveal the artist’s reverence for her Country, her ngangkari spirit and her people.

-Betty Muffler was born in 1944 near Watarru, close to the border of South and Western Australia.
-As a child, Betty Muffler survived the British atomic testing conducted in Maralinga and Emu Junction, where many of her close family died on Country from the catastrophic after-effects of the tests, including contaminated drinking water.
-The devastating impact this event had on her family and their ancestral Country has left a lifelong impact on Betty Muffler that she addresses through her Ngangkari (traditional healer) practice and describes within her paintings.
+Born in 1944 near Watarru, close to the border of South and Western Australia, as a child Muffler survived the British atomic testing conducted at Maralinga and Emu Junction.
+The devastating impact this event had on her family and their ancestral Country left a lifelong impression on Muffler that she addresses through her ngangkari practice and describes within her paintings.

 © The Artist, Iwantja Arts and Alcaston Gallery, Melbourne 2021

 For an extended CV, please contact Alcaston Gallery at firstname.lastname@example.org